nsragow/MongoToSqlParse/README.md

   * seems to require Date function
 * Regex
   * I ran out of time.
 This may be as simple as passing the literal regex to SQL or it may be as complex as converting from one regex language to another.
+* String escape chars
+  * Mongo probably lets you escape a quote in a string (like '\'')